Return to an earlier time when you visit Sahuaro Ranch Park, a lovely historic park built in the 1890s. Seven original ... More

 Sahuaro Ranch Park

 Return to an earlier time when you visit Sahuaro Ranch Park, a lovely historic park built in the 1890s.
-Seven original buildings set on 16 acres are home to rabbits, chickens and peacocks.
+Seven original buildings set on 16-acres are home to rabbits, chickens and peacocks.
 Originally a citrus farm founded by William Henry Bartlett, the ranch is now a Glendale City Park.
 Tour the main house and view exhibits of years past.
-The park is open to visitors daily and with historic tours of the area.
+The park is open to visitors daily.

 I love the peacocks at this park....very nice atmosphere.
 Great for BBQS.
 Actually going to another BBQ there tonight.
 Great for family events.
 There is a playground for kids to play and peaceful setting for adults to enjoy.